-Suzanne’s work has been published in the New York Post, St. Louis Post-Dispatch, Parents.com, Human Events, and others.
-She has appeared on The View, Fox & Friends, FOX, ABCNews.com, CNN, C-Span, and Canadian and Australian news outlets—as well as hundreds of radio shows throughout the country.
+Suzanne has written for various publications, including the New York Post, St. Louis Post-Dispatch, Parents.com, and The Daily Caller.
+Her TV credits include STOSSEL, The View, Fox & Friends, ABCNews.com, CNN and C-Span.
+She has appeared on literally hundreds of radio shows throughout the country.

 DR. HELEN SMITH is a forensic psychologist and a distinguished writer who has written for a variety of publications, including The L.A.
 Times, The Christian Science Monitor and The Cleveland Plain Dealer.
 Her book, The Scarred Heart: Understanding and Identifying Kids Who Kill, was released in 2000.
 She’s also the writer and executive producer of Six, a documentary about the murder of a family in Tennessee by teens from Kentucky.